treasure-data/td-js-sdk/README.md

 * config.writeKey : String (required) - write-only key, get it from your [user profile](console.treasuredata.com/users/current)
 * config.requestType : String (optional) - request type for sending events.
 Allowed values: `auto`, `xhr`, `jsonp`.
 Default: `auto` (NOTE: `auto` will set request type to `xhr` unless [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is not supported, in which case it will use `jsonp`)
 * config.protocol : String (optional) - protocol to use for sending events.
 Allowed values: `auto`, `http`, `https`.
 Default: `auto`
-* config.host : String (optional) - host to which send events.
+* config.host : String (optional) - host to which events get sent.
 Default: `in.treasuredata.com`

 **Returns:**